This-Is-Prince/agent-other-sdks/docs/uniswap.md

 Example prompts:
 - "Swap 100 USDC for ETH on Uniswap"
 - "Trade 0.5 ETH for USDC using Uniswap"
-- "Exchange my DAI for WETH on Uniswap"
-- "Use Uniswap to convert 50 UNI tokens to ETH"
-- "Swap 200 LINK for USDC on Base using Uniswap"

 ## API Response Examples